 Our commitment to providing exceptional care is unwavering as the situation with COVID-19 continues.
 How we deliver care may be changing temporarily, but we remain committed to your health and the health of your family.

-If you want to schedule an appointment with your current provider, call their office or send a message through MyChart.
-They will determine if you are able to have a virtual appointment over the phone or if they need to make other arrangements.
+If you want to schedule an appointment with your current Community provider, you may call their office or send a message through MyChart.
+They will determine if you are able to have an appointment over the phone or by video, or if they need to make other arrangements.
 If you’re having trouble reaching your provider, call 317-621-2727 for assistance.
+MyChart care options include:

-If you want to schedule a new appointment or receive immediate care, please call 317-621-2727 to be guided on next steps.
+If you want to schedule a new appointment with a provider, please call 317-621-2727 to be guided on next steps.

 I am experiencing symptoms.
 What do I do?